Zahedm45/roborally/README.md

 10. Once a game is done you will be asked if you want to play another game, exit or go to the game lobby.

-## Extended features with database connection.

-1. Games will be saved automatically in the database right after a user interaction occurred.
+11. Games will be saved automatically in the database right after a user interaction occurred.
 So, that the game is repayable if the game stopped for any reasons, and everything will be as it was before it stopped.

-2. It is only the running (no winner yet) games you will be able to load from DB.
+12. It is only the running (no winner yet) games that you will be able to load from DB.
 The game list is sorted by date and time.
 Whenever a game is loaded from DB, it gets updated by current date and time.
 So that the last game comes first.